hashicorp/terraform/website/docs/providers/type/cloud-index.html.markdown

 #Cloud Providers

 This group include cloud providers offering a range of services including IaaS, SaaS, and PaaS offerings.
+This group of cloud providers include some smaller scale clouds or ones with more specialized offerings.
 The Terraform provider and associated resources for these clouds are primarily supported by the cloud vendor in close collaboration with HashiCorp, and are tested by HashiCorp.

 [Arukas](/docs/providers/arukas/index.html)